 Futures.
 A futures contract provides for the future sale by one party and purchase by another party of a specified amount of a specific financial instrument, index, security or commodity for a specified price at a designated date, time and place.
 An index futures contract is an agreement pursuant to which the parties agree to take or make delivery of an amount of cash equal to the difference between the value of the index at the close of the last trading day of the contract and the price at which the index futures contract was originally written.
 Transaction costs are incurred when a futures contract is bought or sold and margin deposits must be maintained.
 A futures contract may be satisfied by delivery or purchase, as the case may be, of the instrument, security or commodity or by payment of the change in the cash value of the index.
 More commonly, futures contracts are closed out prior to delivery by entering into an offsetting transaction in a matching futures contract.
-If the offsetting purchase price is less than the original sale price, a Fund realizes a gain; if it is more, a Fund realizes a loss.
-Conversely, if the offsetting sale price is more than the original purchase price, a Fund realizes a gain; if it is less, a Fund realizes a loss.
+If the offsetting purchase price is less than the original sale price, a Fund realizes a gain; if it is more, a Fund realizes a gain; if it is less, a Fund realizes a loss.
 The transaction costs must also be included in these calculations.
 There can be no assurance, however, that a Fund will be able to enter into an offsetting transaction with respect to a particular futures contract at a particular time.